-While LGBTQ+ discrimination and stigma are still rampant in sports today, players like Kopay, Roberts, and Ball have let people know that LGBTQ+ athletes do exist – and they can do a good job in any sport.
+While LGBTQ+ discrimination and stigma are still rampant in sports today, players like Kopay, Roberts, and Ball.
+They let people know that LGBTQ+ athletes do exist – and they can do a good job in any sport.

 More and more local clubs, schools, charities, and even individual athletes are stepping up and speaking out about having a more accepting attitude towards the LGBTI community and LGBTQ+ players in their midst.

-With all these positive changes, we’re certain that it’s only a matter of time till we see the first AFL gay players named.
+With all these positive changes, we’re sure it’s only a matter of time before we see the first AFL gay players named.

 For the latest lesbian, gay, bisexual, transgender, intersex and queer (LGBTIQ) news in Australia, visit qnews.com.au.
 Check out our latest magazines or find us on Facebook, Twitter, Instagram and YouTube.